 As Julianne Moore swept through award season, there was a sense that it was about time; that after almost twenty years of indelible performances she was due an Oscar.
 That type of thinking takes away from the great care and subtle work she did in Still Alice, where she plays a professor facing a heartbreaking diagnosis: early-onset Alzheimer’s.
 Over the next few years she undergoes a rapid deterioration, struggling to come to terms with the implications on her family (one of her daughters also tests positive for the gene) as well as the perceived loss of respect and dignity.
 Moore handles the transition with eloquence, grace, and surprising humor.
 The connection she forges with one of her daughters is genuinely touching.
-It’s a beautiful performance.
+It’s a beautifully calibrated performance.

 Should have won in 2014: Any other year Reese Witherspoon’s fierce performance as a woman who walks the Pacific Crest Trail to find redemption and peace in Wild would have easily won.
 But not against Moore, who deserved the victory.